init050/Plant-Shop/docs/ARCHITECTURE.md

 ## 1. High-Level Architecture

 The Plant Shop is a **monolithic web application** built with the **Django framework**.
-It follows a traditional server-rendered model, where the backend handles business logic, data persistence, and renders HTML templates, which are then styled on the client-side using Tailwind CSS.
+It follows a server-rendered model, where the backend handles business logic, data persistence, and renders HTML templates styled with Tailwind CSS.

-For real-time features like the chat, the application uses **Django Channels** to handle WebSocket connections, running on an **ASGI server**.
+For real-time features like chat, the application uses **Django Channels** with an **ASGI server**.

 **Core Design Principles:**
-* **Modularity:** The application is divided into distinct Django "apps," each responsible for a specific domain (e.g., product_module, account_module).
+* **Modularity:** Application divided into distinct Django "apps" (e.g., product_module, account_module).
-* **Simplicity:** A monolithic architecture was chosen to reduce deployment complexity and simplify development.
+* **Simplicity:** Monolithic architecture reduces deployment complexity.
-* **Scalability:** Stateless design where possible, allowing horizontal scaling by adding more app server instances.
+* **Scalability:** Stateless design allows horizontal scaling by adding more app server instances.

+---

 ## 2. Component Diagram